mikecampo/dotfiles/windows/readme.md

 ### Setting up Custom Search

-* First install Rusto.
+* First install Rust.
 See `Setting up Rust` below.
 * Setup `ripgrep`:
   * Open an `msvc x64` shell and run `cargo install ripgrep`. **Note** the last time I did this I got linker errors saying that it was trying to link an x86 exe in a 64-bit env.
 I had to run